3DCoded/Happy-Hare/Basic-Operation.md

 #### 2. Loading the Gate:
 Firstly MMU pulls a short length of filament from the gate to the start of the bowden tube.

 - **With Encoder:** This is achieved using the encoder by advancing filament until if is measured.
 It it doesn't see filament it will try `encoder_load_retries` times (default 2).
 If still no filament it will report the error.
 The speed of this initial movement is controlled by `gear_short_move_speed`.
-Note that the encoder sensor is considered "point 0" and any movement beyond into the bowden will automatically be handled by the next bowden move.<br>
+Note that the encoder sensor is considered "point 0" and any movement beyond into the bowden will automatically be handled by the next bowden move.
 - **With Gate Sensor:** This is achieved by homing to specific point.
 Note that the homing point is considered "point 0".

 #### 3. Bowden Tube Loading: